Yutarop/sign_detection/README.md

 # Tsukuba Challenge - つくばチャレンジ選択課題C -
 ### Introduction
-This is a package for detecting road closure signs for Task C in the Tsukuba Challenge.
+This is a package for detecting road closed signs for Task C in the Tsukuba Challenge.
 It detects signs using reflection intensity information from 3D LiDAR.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ba08e7f2-52da-42a7-9ae2-a1120e8d1329" alt="description of gif">